Mental Health Facilities Somerset County, NJ

 Jewish Family Service Of Somerset Hunterdon And Warren Counties

 Jewish Family Service Of Somerset Hunterdon And Warren Counties is a mental health clinic in Somerset County, New Jersey, located at 150 West High Street, Suite A, 8876 zip code.
 Jewish Family Service Of Somerset Hunterdon And Warren Counties offers outpatient treatment.
-Jewish Family Service Of Somerset Hunterdon And Warren Counties provides dialectical behavior therapy, trauma therapy and cognitive behavioral therapy to seniors 65 or older, young adults and children / adolescents.
-Some other services provided by Jewish Family Service Of Somerset Hunterdon And Warren Counties include case management and suicide prevention services.
+Jewish Family Service Of Somerset Hunterdon And Warren Counties provides dialectical behavior therapy, cognitive behavioral therapy and trauma therapy to adults, seniors 65 or older and children / adolescents.
+Some other services provided by Jewish Family Service Of Somerset Hunterdon And Warren Counties include suicide prevention services and case management.

 Learn More